Jyotibrat/Caption_generator/README.md

 - **Gradio** for the user interface
 - **TensorFlow**/**PyTorch** for the backend models
 - **OpenCV** for image processing (if applicable)
+- **torch**

 ### System Architecture
 - The image is uploaded via the Gradio interface.
 - The backend processes the image and generates a caption using a pretrained model.
 - The caption is displayed in the Gradio interface.
 - A Textbox allows the user to input a question about the image.
+- The DETR model detects objects in the uploaded image and draws bounding boxes around them.

 ### Model Details
 - Uses pretrained models for image captioning (e.g., ResNet + Transformer architecture).